sgfvamll/IoT-poc/D-Link-DIR809/vuln08/README.md

  ## Vulnerability description

-In the function `FUN_80040af8`, which is called by `FUN_80041fc4`( page `/formWlanSetup` ), we find a stack overflow vulnerability.
-Each of them allows attackers to execute arbitrary code on system via a crafted post request.
+In the function `FUN_80040af8`, which is called by `FUN_80041fc4`( page `/formWlanSetup` ), we find a stack overflow vulnerability, which allows attackers to execute arbitrary code on system via a crafted post request.

 Here is the description of the first vulnerability,